 There are not too many hiking trails to go near the city that put in a fall display like Los Penasquitos Canyon.
 This canyon which is part of a larger preserve runs adjacent to highway 56.
 The area puts on a full display of fall colors along the creek that runs to the coast.
 If one is lucky they’ll catch the stream rushing after an early winter storm.

 There’s no place in San Diego quite like Palomar Mountain.
 This area receives more annual rainfall than any place in the county.
 The cooler mountain conditions and abundant rainfall allow for some species of plants and trees that can put on a wonderful display of fall foliage.

 Cuyamaca Peak is San Diego’s second tallest peak.
+It is located in Cuyamaca Rancho State Park.
 The trail leading up to the top will take hikers through oak and conifer forests.
 The cooler temperatures bring about scattered fall foliage along the trail.

 One of the perks of trekking through this area is the phenomenal and expansive views of San Diego County.
 On a clear day one can easily see to the coast and all the way to the Salton Sea.

 Fall finally brings some much needed relief in terms of temperatures to the inland areas of San Diego.
 This time of year can have some of the clearest skies of the year.
 With cooler temperatures and clear skies, Garnet Peak is a perfect choice in seeing a 360 degree panoramic view of the mountains and deserts of San Diego County.